Best for Old Fashioned: Woodford Reserve Rye at drizly.com

 Best Cheap: Old Overholt Bonded Rye

-Today, Old Overholt is owned by Beam Suntory and made in Kentucky.
+Today, Old Overholt is made in Kentucky and is owned by Beam Suntory.
 The original version is an affordable, easy-drinking rye, but for a few dollars more, the Bonded expression is a quality upgrade and still a serious value.
-Bottled at 100 proof, it’s a much richer glass with tasty notes of pepper, caramel, and vanilla with a finish that lasts much longer than the original.
+Bottled at 100 proof, it’s a much richer glass, with tasty notes of pepper, caramel, and vanilla with a finish that lasts much longer than the original.